Hannah Coombs researching in the library

 Developing my academic style

-Throughout my time at the University of Portsmouth, the English team and Academic Skills Unit (ASK) have supported me in developing a knowledge base, academic style and understanding of academic writing requirements allowing me to produce work at a level that will be considered for publication.
+Throughout my time at the University of Portsmouth, the English team and the Learning and Academic Support have supported me in developing a knowledge base, academic style and understanding of academic writing requirements allowing me to produce work at a level that will be considered for publication.
 The University Library is also an excellent resource, going out of their way to acquire books and materials if they don’t already have what you need.

 My studies have allowed me to develop my confidence and communication skills, most notably in presenting my work at a postgraduate symposium.
 Through this and other opportunities I've been able to build upon my academic network.
 I'm currently working to have some recent papers published in academic journals.
 After my PhD, I plan to continue engaging with my area of research by developing a career in academia.